SealionDiver/Personal-Discord-Bot-Project/README.md

 To-do:
 - [x] Create a random number generator given bounds, for practicing JS
-- [ ] Implement a personal assistant, allowing the use of /remindme and /stopwatch, amongst other things
+- [ ] Implement a sort of personal assistant, being capable of sending reminders, pulling weather data, being able to act as a timer, ect.
 - [ ] THE BIG ONE: Machine learning driven applications, such as text generation, image generation, and more with TensorFlow.js and fed-in datasets
 - [ ] and anything else that seems fun.